-3. Data Processing Error: Regular automated and manual quality control is conducted to ensure error introduced through the collection and processing of raw water level data is within 1.0 cm.
+3. Data Processing Error: Regular automated and manual quality control is conducted to ensure error introduced through the collection and processing of raw water level data are within 0.010 m.

 Data spikes, bad data points and missing data are several examples of how uncertainty can be increased for raw water level observations.
 A variety of regular automated (e.g., computer algorithms) and manual (e.g., monthly processor verification) quality control steps must be completed to ensure water level observations utilized for downstream products are as accurate as possible.